 Skip to main content

-Setting up Claude Code requires access to Anthropic models.
-For teams, you can set up Claude Code access in one of these ways:
+For teams and organizations, you can configure Claude Code access in one of these ways:

 Claude for Teams or Enterprise